-There is no proven way to prevent PIH or preeclampsia and no test that will predict or diagnose these conditions.
-Only regular visits to your doctor will ensure that you’re having a safe pregnancy.
+There is no proven way to prevent gestational hypertension or preeclampsia and no test that will predict or diagnose these conditions.
+Only regular visits to your doctor will confirm that you’re having a safe pregnancy.
 Your doctor will track your blood pressure and check the level of protein in your urine.
 For a healthy pregnancy, you should:

 - Do what you can to help manage your blood pressure, including limiting sodium intake and getting regular physical activity.

 High blood pressure after menopause

 While you may have had normal blood pressure most of your life, your chances of developing high blood pressure increase considerably after menopause.
 See your doctor regularly to have your blood pressure monitored.

 - Get the fact sheet on high blood pressure.

 - Watch interactive animations of how blood pressure works.